LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 ## Conclusion

-We found:

 - Active borrowing was uniform across different deprivation levels, showing it remaining a universal service able to attract people from any background
-- In some areas active borrowing rises to 21% of the population displaying the potential to be very high
+- In some areas active borrowing rises to 21% of the population displaying a potential to be very high
 - 30% of existing PNET users reside in areas of the very highest deprivation.
 In one deprived neighbourhood in Brierwood, this was 16% of the population.
 A clear display of need being met by library services.
 - Ebook/emagazine usage was slightly lower in areas of high deprivation
 - Ebook/emagazine takeup was slightly higher in rural areas
-- There is also a great potential for increase in digital lending - with one community in Silverdale seeing 8% of the population being active users but 2% being the average
+- There is great potential for increase in digital lending - with one community in Silverdale seeing 8% of the population being active users but 2% being the average

-With any data analysis the more you delve into it the more questions it raises.
+As with any data analysis, the more you delve into it the more questions it raises!

-Exploring membership by area has been a useful way of visualising different types of library usage, and of understanding some of the small differences between different communities.
+Exploring membership in small communities has been a useful way of visualising different types of library usage, and of understanding some of the differences between those communities.

-It would be possible to permanently embed such exploration in a library service with the maps being updated regularly from fresh data.
-Potentially this would be very powerful for a ibrary service to monitor and target gaps of library engagement.
+It would be possible to permanently embed such capability, with the maps being updated regularly from fresh data.
+Potentially this would be very powerful tool for a library service to monitor and target gaps of library engagement.